Spend the Day at

 If you don’t want to boat or bike, you can take a stroll along the lake shore walkway, appreciating the scenery amidst the trees and nature.
 There are several resting and picnic spots along the way and it takes about an hour to circle the lake on foot.

 Also, Liyu Mountain at the south end of the lake has numerous mountain trails for exploring.

 Liyu Lake Sculpture Park

-Near the north visitor center is the Liyu Lake sculpture park.
-Take a walk through the numerous stone sculptures scattered about the grass and trees.
+Near the north visitor center is the Liyu Lake Sculpture Park.
+Take a leisurely walk through the numerous stone sculptures scattered about the grass and trees.
+Talk about tranquil!

 Tasting Live Shrimp

 If you are bold, you can try out the Live Jumping Prawns available at food stalls along the lake shore.
 Mini live shrimp dipped in a spicy sauce made of soy, rice liquor, ginger, lemon and chili.
 Yum!
 They are still jumping while you put them in your mouth!

 The charming visitor center at the North shore of the lake has many educational displays related to the lake and the gift shop and cafe are not to be missed.
 Especially for ice cream on a hot day!

 There are also BBQ areas, viewing towers, picnic tables, jade souvenir shops, several food stalls and vendors renting boats and kayaks to the public.

 Every year around April in the evening, thousands of fireflies flash above the lake, making the whole lake shimmer with light.
 If you’ve never seen fireflies before, here is your chance.